- All dogs and cats must be registered with Council.

 - All dogs and cats must be microchipped to be registered.

-- There is annual fee for registering your pet.
+- There is an annual fee for registering your pet.

-- All registered pets must wear the lifetime tag on their collar.
+- All registered pets must wear a pet ID tag on their collar.

 |Cat – desexed||